kdoore/1335GitBook/project-3-main-tab.md

 void drawPatterns( ){
 //logic here to draw patterns

-// use switch case structure for button logic
+// use switch case structure for button logic to connect

 Pattern curPattern = pattern0; //start with the default pattern - eraser switch ( buttonGroup.activeButton ){